 With tongs and a large slotted spoon or skimmer, remove most of the solids, transferring them to a bowl to cool before discarding.
 Slowly strain the broth through a fine sieve set over another large pot.
 If there are cloudy dregs as you near the bottom, stop straining and discard them.

-If using homemade broth, taste the broth; if you'd prefer its flavor to be more concentrated, simmer it until it's as flavorful as you like.
-Depending on how you'll be using the broth, you may want to season it with more salt at this point.
+Taste the broth; if you’d prefer its flavor to be more concentrated, simmer it until it’s as flavorful as you like.
+Depending on how you’ll be using the broth, you may want to season it with more salt at this point.
 If the broth is very fatty, chill it and then remove the solidified fat with a slotted spoon.
-Most store-bought broth can be used right from the package.
-Be careful when reducing store-bought broth; it will become more concentrated but so will its saltiness.
+Refrigerate for up to 5 days, or freeze for longer storage.

 Love to cook?
 Sign up today to get daily recipes from Fine Cooking plus special offers

 This makes a nice broth.
 It’s easy to make and a great way to get one more use out of my Costco rotisserie chickens once I’ve used the meat!

 © 2019 The Taunton Press, Inc. All rights reserved.

 Fine Cooking may receive a percentage of sales for items purchased through links on this site, including Amazon Associates and other affiliate advertising programs.